 }

-# Deny transactions above threshold without approval
+# Block transactions above threshold without dual approval.

 deny contains msg if {